reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-classic-apis.md

 \
 Now let us learn processing HTTP responses using a response handler.

-The motivation behind using a response handler in Apache HTTP client is to provide a structured and reusable way to process HTTP responses.
+The motivation behind using a response handler in Apache HttpClient is to provide a structured and reusable way to process HTTP responses.

 Response handlers encapsulate the logic for extracting data from HTTP responses, allowing developers to define how to handle different types of responses in a modular and consistent manner.